 High Steel Bridge - Shelton, Washington

-Bungee jumping is a popular sport but there are VERY few professional companies around.
+Bungee Jumping is a popular sport but there are VERY few professional companies around.
 View our bungee jumping map for a better understanding of the current locations.
-You can also search for companies by state at the bottom of the page.
+You can also search for bungee jumping companies by state at the bottom of the page.
 We understand the options available are not ideal but that's the nature of this sport.
-Due to the number of locations, most people will need to drive 100 miles or more to jump with a professional bungee company.
+Due to the number of bungee jumping locations, most people will need to drive 100 miles or more to jump with a professional bungee company.
 If this is not a feasible option, we recommend searching for a theme park nearby which offers something similar to the bungee jumping experience.
-You may also consider participating in another extreme sport as locations may be more readily available.
+You may also consider participating in another extreme sport (such as skydiving) as locations may be more readily available.

-Modern bungee jumping is a relatively safe sport due to operators rigorously checking calculations and the equipment.
+Bungee Jumping Safety: Modern bungee jumping is a relatively safe sport due to operators rigorously checking calculations and the bungee equipment.
 Injuries and death can still occur as with any sport.
 Many commercial operators now use full body harnesses to avoid the possibility of a jumper becoming detached from the ankle attachment.
-That's an additional step these operators take to ensure the safety of their jumpers.
+That's an additional step some bungee jumping operators take to ensure the safety of their jumpers.
 Mistakes have occurred with miscalculations and equipment errors.
-Injuries that occur despite safety measures are upper body intravascular pressure, eyesight damage, whiplash, and neck damage.
+Injuries that occur during bungee jumping despite safety measures are upper body intravascular pressure, eyesight damage, whiplash and neck damage.

-There are two types of elastic ropes used today: braided and unbraided.
-A factory produced elastic rope, used by many commercial operators, is a braided shock cord consisting of many latex strands enclosed in a durable outer cover.
+There are two types of elastic ropes used in the sport of bungee jumping: braided and unbraided.
+A factory produced elastic rope, used by many commercial bungee operators, is a braided shock cord consisting of many latex strands enclosed in a durable outer cover.
 This rope gives a harder, sharper bounce.
 The second type of rope consists of unbraided cords which can be home-made.
 This rope produces a softer, longer bounce.
-Many commercial operators use a full body harness as a backup to the ankle attachment.
+Many commercial bungee jumping operators use a full body harness as a backup to the ankle attachment.

 Bungee Jumping at Lake Powell in Southern Utah with Bungee Expeditions